Don’t Sell me Agile, Solve my Problem

 - Cultural Beliefs

 …in exactly that order.
-That’s right, when you go to change an organization for the better, you need to do the culture part last.
+That’s right, when you strive for organizational Agile change management, you need to do the culture part last.

 “But wait, Jesse.
 Isn’t culture the most important ingredient of an organization?
 What about the phrase ‘Culture eats strategy for breafast’?
 Why not do the most important thing first?”

 I’ve been coaching this to my clients for a while, but in the past few months it has become painfully evident to me that Rule Number Zero for “going agile” is to have stable team rosters.
 One of my clients has the habit of shuffling people from one project to another, with no notice.
 When I started talking to them about the mechanics of user stories or other such details, they simply couldn’t care less; they were overwhelmed and tired from getting yanked around.
 A different client actually KNEW they had to re-organize their teams to be more focused.
-But while senior management was busy socializing the new org chart for 4 months, the teams were thrashing, fully convinced that management didn’t have the fortitude to effect any kind of real change.
+But while senior management was busy socializing the new org chart for 4 months, the teams were thrashing, fully convinced that management didn’t have the fortitude to effectively pull off any real Agile Change Management.

 Some of my colleagues think that if you go straight to modifying the cultural mindset of the leadership team, you will get the momentum you need for lasting results.
 But the problem is you can’t get there from here.
 There is a known, methodlical process for changing people’s mental models.
 Specifically, consider that the same process applies for people struggling with personal dysfunction.
 Think about it.
 To achieve behavior modification,